M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

 once = True
 ASKINUSE = True
 If Not Screen.ActiveForm Is Nothing Then
-If TypeOf Screen.ActiveForm Is GuiM2000 Then Screen.ActiveForm.UNhookMe
+If TypeOf Screen.ActiveForm Is GuiM2000 Then
+On Error Resume Next
+    Screen.ActiveForm.UNhookMe
+Err.Clear
+End If
 Set zz = Screen.ActiveForm
 End If
 Dim INFOONLY As Boolean